The best emergency radio evolved from one of the oldest forms of media used to entertain and inform with music, weather, and news.

 4. Versatility: Choose an emergency radio that is small and compact, yet has a wealth of well-thought-out features such as a high-capacity SD card slot (you can fit TONS of information on an SD card ranging from emergency contact information, to food preparation and recipes, to personal health information, to instructions for changing a tire.)

 5. Reliability: Choose an emergency radio that has covered as many bases as possible.
-For example, some of these compact stereos and job site radios that also double as emergency radios have the capacity to fall back on good old AA batteries in case all else fails.
+For example, some of these compact stereos and job site radios that also double as emergency radios can fall back on good old AA batteries in case all else fails.

 Maybe there is no access to computers or power banks and maybe the crank handle gets broken off (it could happen) then having the battery backup as a fail-safe measure will become extremely valuable.
 Make sure your emergency radio can work with different power sources – since it will be your primary source of information while stranded or in an evacuation center, you need to make sure that it can serve its purpose for extended periods.